Infineon/TARGET_CYBT-423054-EVAL/README.md

 ### Overview

-The Cypress CYBT-423054-EVAL board enables you to evaluate and develop Bluetooth applications using the CYBT-423054-02 module.
-The CYBT-423054-02 is a dual-mode Bluetooth BR/EDR and Low Energy (LE) wireless module solution.
-The CYBT-423054-02 includes onboard crystal oscillators, passive components, and the Cypress CYW20719B2 silicon device.
+The Infineon CYBT-423054-EVAL board enables you to evaluate and develop Bluetooth&#174; applications using the CYBT-423054-02 module.
+The CYBT-423054-02 is a dual-mode Bluetooth&#174; BR/EDR and Low Energy (LE) wireless module solution.
+The CYBT-423054-02 includes onboard crystal oscillators, passive components, and the Infineon CYW20719B2 silicon device.

 ### Kit Features